 - Irony: They're renegades who were abandoned by their former peers, rejected their traditions and turned to dark magic in order to protect themselves.
 They are essentially what the blood elves used to be in their early days, before the Sunwell was restored and the sin'dorei returned to the more conservative ways of the high elves (with some Light added in).

 - Eerie Pale-Skinned Brunette: Most void elves have dark hair, and all of them have unnaturally pale skin.
-However, by the time of the Shadowlands, some of them are able to retain their original skin colors, similarly to Alleria.
+Originally Alleria was the only one able to keep her original form at will, however by the time of the Shadowlands, some of the other void elves have also learned to retain their original appearances, albeit with varying results.

 - Living Shadow: The racial ability Entropic Embrace gives them a chance to become voidwalker-like for a few seconds, gaining additional damage.